Skills of the Trade: Asphalt Technologists Wanted

 “We have to have certain gradations of stone, the right amount of dust, and not too much asphalt binder in it,” said Ed Dalrymple, Miller’s boss and the fourth-generation owner of Cedar Mountain Stone Corporation.
 “If we have all of that in the right proportions, the road’s going to last.”
 Moreover, under VDOT’s pay-for-performance requirements, well-built roads earn a bonus, while inferior blacktop will cost the company penalties.
 Hundreds of thousands of dollars are potentially at stake, which means Dalrymple is counting on Miller to do his job right.
 On any given day, you might see Miller out drilling core samples from freshly laid road beds, watching the computerized control panels monitoring the moisture levels of asphalt being mixed at the plant or taking 20-pound samples of asphalt to the on-site laboratory for analysis.

 Miller’s job may sound obscure, but it is one of millions of so-called “middle-skill” jobs – well-paying jobs that require post-secondary education and credentials but not a four-year degree – that have remained steadily in demand among employers.
-According to the National Skills Coalition, 48 percent of job openings between 2014 and 2024 will be “middle skill” jobs, in fields as varied as construction, health care, information technology and a host of other fields.
+According to the National Skills Coalition, 52 percent of job openings are “middle skill” jobs, in fields as varied as construction, health care, information technology and a host of other fields.

 Globalization and the rise of technologies such as automation have ushered in myriad anxieties about worker displacement, stagnant wages, and the loss of low-skilled jobs.
 The steady presence of middle-skill jobs could prove a potent buffer against these worries.
 For one thing, many middle-skill positions are in fields that cannot be easily outsourced or automated, such as construction, or where demand is growing, such as health care, thanks to the aging of the Baby Boom generation.